owk4rce/owk4rce/README.md

 I am a highly motivated and results-oriented person with a strong attention to detail.
 I have a deep understanding of software development principles and user needs, and I am always looking for ways to improve the quality of products.

 Currently, I am an intern at the Yandex Practicum Programming Workshop as a QA team member.
-We are working on a pet project, a web application for providing psychological assistance.
+We are working on a pet project, a <a href="https://github.com/py-psychological-help">web application for providing psychological assistance</a>.
 Over the past months, I have developed my skills in working without clear product requirements, creating all test documentation, analyzing tasks, and mastering automation skills.
 In my work, I use GitHub, DevTools, Postman, Qase.io and Figma.

 <!--
 **owk4rce/owk4rce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.